Storm Darragh map: When and where UK will be hit by 90mph winds and rain

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Storm Darragh is set to batter parts of the UK with up to 90mph winds, torrential rain, and potential flooding over the weekend.
+Storm Darragh is currently battering parts of the UK with 90mph winds, torrential rain, and potential flooding expected over the weekend.

 The Met Office has issued a rare red warning for wind, which warns of significant disruption and a “danger to life” for parts of Wales and southwest England on Saturday.